exAspArk/graphql-guard/README.md

 ### Policy object

-Alternatively, it's possible to describe all policies by using PORO (Plain Old Ruby Object), which should implement a `guard` method.
+Alternatively, it's possible to extract and describe all policies by using PORO (Plain Old Ruby Object), which should implement a `guard` method.
 For example:

 <pre>
 class <b>GraphqlPolicy</b>